vaimo/composer-patches/README.md

 * project has "patches" key defined under "extra"
 * project has "enable-patching" key defined under "extra"

-_Note that the latter is only useful if you have no patches defined directly on the root level_
+_Note that the latter is only useful if you have no patches defined directly on the root/project level_

 ```
 {